Court of Protection and Mental Capacity

-Every Roythornes client is encouraged to consider the advantages of a Power of Attorney.
-This may range from the pure simplicity of general Power of Attorney in which authority can be transferred to deal with an immediate need, to the more complex and considered Lasting Powers of Attorney.
-Even in the most desperate of situations our caring and sensitive team of Court of Protection experts will be able to guide any family through the options available to them.
+Every Roythornes' client is encouraged to consider the advantages of a Power of Attorney.
+This may range from the pure simplicity of a general Power of Attorney in which authority can be transferred to deal with an immediate need, to the more complex and considered Lasting Powers of Attorney.
+Even in the most desperate of situations, our caring and sensitive team of Court of Protection experts will be able to guide any family through the options available to them.

 Our underlying advice is of course to plan for the worst, with the best possible advice.

-Provided executed before 1st October 2007 Enduring Powers of Attorney continue to be valid and useful.
-Where the donor of an Enduring Power of Attorney has become or is becoming incapable of managing their affairs there is an obligation on the attorney to register the power with the Office of the Public Guardian, and again, we have the team to support you in completing this task too.
+Provided executed before 1 October 2007, EPAs continue to be valid and useful.
+Where the donor of an Enduring Power of Attorney has become or is becoming incapable of managing their affairs, there is an obligation on the attorney to register the power with the Office of the Public Guardian and, again, we have the team to support you in completing this task too.

 These useful documents in their initial form were introduced from 1 October 2007.
 They differ from their predecessor EPA in a number of ways, including;